top of page

 • Emergency Contact: Provide next-of-kin details for emergency purposes.

 • Administrative Tasks: Complete required documentation after sessions, including client communications, cancellations, and CORE-10 forms for outcome monitoring.
+EWECIC provides templates, systems, and tools to support safe practice; responsibility for accurate and timely completion of records remains with the counsellor.

 Ethical Standards